 Who can subscribe?

-We need to understand all of the possible subscribers that SNS can push messages into, for example, text message, email, HTTP, SQS, and Kinesis.
+We need to understand all possible subscribers that SNS can push messages into, for example, text messages, email, HTTP, SQS, and Kinesis.
 Then, understand the use cases behind all of them.

-The AWS will test and trick you into choosing SES, the mean Simple Email Service.
+The AWS will test and trick you into choosing SES.
+The means Simple Email Service.
 But, the SES is based on marketing emails, so for example, if one company requires to spread out email lists to the customers, SES would be a more suitable fit.
 So, on the exam, they will try and trick you into choosing SES rather than utilizing SNS to ship out email notifications, for instance, from that CloudWatch alarm.

-So, in general, 99.9% of the time, consider SNS if you’re noticing an email notification.
+So, generally, consider SNS 99.9% of the time if you notice an email notification.
 The SES is just a way to trick.